bhargava-somineni-webdev/react-redux-tests/README.md

 # React Tests

-Project that has tests to test the react components, made completely with the help of Stephen Grider's Udemy Course
+Project that has tests to test the react components and redux code, made completely with the help of Stephen Grider's Udemy Course